 I came to Waypoint in the fall of 2015.
 They accepted me with open arms and showed me love that I had never experienced before.
 The program was patient with me and taught me a new way of living through the Gospel.
 God delivered me from my past by sending His one and only Son Jesus Christ to die on the cross.
 On July 5th, 2016 I gave my heart to Him where He would break the spirit of depression and suicide off of me.
 I experienced love, peace, and a true heart change for myself and others.
 I have walked on the path of forgiveness, forgiving my father, myself, and God.

 After graduating my first year at Waypoint.
 I felt a strong calling to give back and decided to stay for another year in the Servant Leadership in Training Program.
-In August of 2017 I was asked to head up the intake process here at Waypoint.
-I felt such a honor that God would would want me.
+In August of 2017 I was asked to become the intake coordinator here at Waypoint.
+I felt such a honor that God would want me.
 Now through His eyes and the Holy Spirit I can reach out to other broken men and attempt to help others.
 I enjoy sharing with others what God has done in my life especially those individuals coming into the program.
 Jesus saved my life.
-Now I have the desire to lead others to Him.
+Now I am filled with the desire to lead others to Him.

 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 Ezekiel 36:26